 Know When to Stay Home

 If you’re already feeling under the weather, should you stay home?
 Probably.
 Chances are that your immune system has already been compromised.
 If you travel while you’re sick, you could make yourself sicker.
 There’s also an element of common courtesy here.
 You don’t want to show up at Grandma’s house only to spread your illness to the whole family.
 If you’re not sure what you should do, ask your provider.

 Wipe it All Down

 A virus can live on surfaces within a plane or car for up to 24 hours.
-Common areas, plane tables and armrests are not going to be cleaned as often as any of us would like.
+Common areas, plane tables, and armrests are not going to be cleaned as often as any of us would like.
 Cary sanitized wet wipes with you.
 Wipe it all down—every surface you can, as often as you can.

 Wash Your Hands Every Chance You Get

 We know that this sounds super obvious.
 But, at the end of the day, the best way to protect yourself is to wash your hands.
-That’s because soap and water kills more germs than hand sanitizer.
-This is especially effective if you wash for 20 seconds, being sure to scrub every surface of your hands, before you rinse.
+That’s because soap and water kill more germs than hand sanitizer.
+This is especially effective if you wash for 20 seconds, being sure to scrub every surface of your hands before you rinse.
 If you aren’t able to wash your hands frequently, the CDC recommends hand sanitizer with at least 60% alcohol as a backup.

-Traveling and having the heater turned on in chilly weather can cause our noses and mouths to dry out, which can compromise your immune system.
-Keeping our mucus membranes moist is a great defense to respiratory viruses.
+Traveling and having the heater turned on in chilly weather can cause our noses and mouths to dry out, which can compromise our immune system.
+Keeping our mucus membranes moist is a great defense against respiratory viruses.
 Using saline nose spray and eye drops to moisturize your eyes can help.
 But the most important factor in keeping hydrated is water.
 Drink plenty of water and try to avoid excessive caffeine and alcohol.